Treating anxiety and stress caused by loud noises

 Sometimes it is useful to get help from a behavioural therapist specialising in dogs or cats.
 They can explain to you exactly what you should pay attention to and how you can gradually increase the training.
 What's more, it is useful to first have your extremely anxious pet checked by your veterinarian before you start noise training.
 It is possible that bodily issues make your pet even more sensitive to noise.
 In cases of severe anxiety, a behavioural therapist can consult with your veterinarian to use medication alongside behavioural training.

 For a short term solution, there is medication that makes the animal drowsy and less sensitive to noise stimulation, such as Diazepam and Alprazolam.
 These are exclusively available on prescription from a veterinarian.
 However, these products are not a solution for the longer term and are therefore not suitable for animals that are anxious about traffic noise or loud music.

 Food supplements and mainstream medication

 For these animals, using supportive food supplements or mainstream medication can be a welcome addition to behavioural therapy.
 Products with L-tryptophan (an amino acid that is also present in food) and B-vitamins can calm the dog or cat down.
-There are also products on the market (Telizen, Royal Canin Calm Diet with L-theanine, a substance that is present in green tea and has a soothing effect.
+There are also products on the market like Royal Canin Calm Diet with L-theanine, a substance that is present in green tea and has a soothing effect.
 If you give your animal these products, you should also discuss it with your veterinarian first.
 These products cannot be combined with all forms of medication!
-Products with pheromones, such as Feliway Diffuser or Feliway Spray for cats and Adaptil Diffuser, the Adaptil Collar or Adaptil Spray for dogs have been used successfully in treating stressed and anxious animals for some time.
+Products with pheromones, like Feliway Diffuser or Feliway Spray for cats and Adaptil Diffuser, the Adaptil Collar or Adaptil Spray for dogs have been used successfully in treating stressed and anxious animals for some time.